Xilinx/Vitis_Libraries/vision/docs/src/design-examples.rst

 .. _isp_201rgbir:

-RGB-IR image Sensor Processing pipeline
+RGB-IR image Sensor Processing Pipeline
 =======================================

 This Image Sensor Processing (ISP) pipeline works on a raw bayer pattern image that has IR data at some pixel loactions.
 It creates a fully processed RGB image and an IR image.

 This ISP includes following blocks:

-*  RGBIR to Bayer : This module converts the input image with R,G,B,IR pixel data into a standard bayer pattern image along with a full IR data image.
+*  RGBIR to Bayer: This module converts the input image with R,G,B,IR pixel data into a standard bayer pattern image along with a full IR data image.
-*  Gain Control : The Gain control module improves the overall brightness of the image.
+*  Gain Control: The Gain control module improves the overall brightness of the image.
-*  Demosaicing : The demosaic module reconstructs RGB pixels from the input Bayer image (RGGB,BGGR,RGBG,GRGB).
+*  Demosaicing: The demosaic module reconstructs RGB pixels from the input Bayer image (RGGB,BGGR,RGBG,GRGB).
 *  Auto white balance: The AWB module improves color balance of the image by using  image statistics.
-*  Quantization and Dithering : Quantization and Dithering performs the uniform quantization to also reduce higher bit depth to lower bit depths.
+*  Quantization and Dithering: Quantization and Dithering performs the uniform quantization to also reduce higher bit depth to lower bit depths.
-*  Gamma correction : Gamma correction improves the overall brightness of image.
+*  Gamma correction: Gamma correction improves the overall brightness of image.
-*  Color space conversion : Converting RGB image to YUV422(YUYV) image for HDMI display purpose.RGB2YUYV converts the RGB image into Y channel for every pixel and U and V for alternate pixels.
+*  Color space conversion: Converting RGB image to YUV422 (YUYV) image for HDMI display purpose.RGB2YUYV converts the RGB image into Y channel for every pixel and U and V for alternate pixels.

 |isp-rgbir|

 Current design example demonstrates how to use ISP functions in a pipeline.

-User can dynamically configure the below parameters to the pipeline.
+You can dynamically configure the following parameters to the pipeline.

-.. table::  Runtime parameters for the pipeline
+.. table::  Runtime Parameters for the Pipeline

    +---------------+-------------------------------------------------------------+
    | Parameter     | Description                                                 |